-All grades must be B- or above with the exception of one grade of a C-.
+Honor Roll - All grades must be B- (80) or above.
 All conduct and effort grades must be a 1 or 2.
-Extreme cases will be reviewed by the administration.

 OLD COLONY CHAPTER-NATIONAL HONOR SOCIETY

 The Old Colony Chapter of the National Honor Society exists to recognize the cumulative achievement of juniors, and seniors at the school.
 Once each year, students are inducted into the National Honor Society.